 If you’d like to keep up with remote work news and trends, we recommend you follow the blogs below:

-- Kenjo blog - HR trends: apart from news and updates for HR departments, we’ve also created a section where we talk specifically about remote work.
+- Kenjo blog: apart from news and updates for HR departments, we’ve also created a section where we talk specifically about remote work.
 We know it’s a growing trend and we want to provide you with valuable information for your company.

 - Ring Central: offers a range of articles targetted to both remote workers and companies, to help them set up, improve or resolve issues related to remote working.